SheruShafiq/Bit-Exam-Main/docs/daily_log.md

 - Updated the API to use the new input components
 - Tested the API and it works
 - Updated the Jira board and user stories
+- Decided to screenshot my daily VSCode activity and upload it to the repository as a proof of work